Qld Council & Councillor Profiles

 Jessie has been involved in a number of local committees and also manages a successful Facebook page (The Farmer's Wife) promoting life in a rural area from a city perspective.

-Jessie is excited about joining the State ICPA council at this time.
-She is hoping to be able to draw on her previous committee and life experience to lobby for equity in education for all isolated children, and is looking forward to the challenge.
+Jessie is enjoying her time as leader of the Travel Portfolio on State ICPA council.
+She is hoping to be able to draw on her previous committee and life experience to lobby for equity in education for all isolated children.